 \section{Introduction}

 Social media platforms are innovating their business models to improve engagement of both viewers and content creators.
-To engage creators in developing high quality content that will drive viewership, platforms are increasingly turning to monetization models: facilitating methods for creators to be paid for their content creation through a variety of different approaches~\cite{kopf2020rewarding}.
+To engage creators in developing high quality content that will drive viewership, platforms are increasingly facilitating methods for creators to be paid for their work through a variety of different monetization models~\cite{kopf2020rewarding}.
 Some platforms, such as YouTube and TikTok, have created programs to pay creators in proportion to the views on their content, while others like Twitch, Patreon, and OnlyFans leverage a subscriber model in which fans pay creators directly through subscriptions, tips and gifts.

-The experiences of creators on these platforms has a deep impact on the success of the platform.
-Thus, to inform platform design and improve labor rights for a growing sector of gig workers---professional content creators---prior work has focused on the motivations of professional YouTube, Twitch, and Patreon creators, as well as the moderation and monetization schemes, harassment experiences and subscriber motivations and relationships on these platforms, among other topics~\cite{wohn2019understanding,sheng2020virtual,johnson2019s,taylor2018watch,seering2018social,torhonen2019fame,regner2021crowdfunding}.
+The experiences of creators on these platforms have a deep impact on the success of the platform.
+Thus, to inform platform design and improve labor rights for a growing sector of gig workers---professional content creators---prior work has focused on the motivations of professional YouTube, Twitch, and Patreon creators, as well as the moderation and monetization schemes, harassment experiences, and subscriber motivations and relationships on these platforms, among other topics~\cite{wohn2019understanding,sheng2020virtual,johnson2019s,taylor2018watch,seering2018social,torhonen2019fame,regner2021crowdfunding}.

 OnlyFans is among the newest subscription-based social media platforms.
-Launched in 2016, OnlyFans is an online subscription platform which ``creators'' use to earn money for their content.
-Users, also known as ``fans,'' subscribe to the content of these creators.
+Launched in 2016, OnlyFans is an online subscription platform which creators use to earn money for their content.
+Users, also known as fans, subscribe to the content of these creators.
 OnlyFans creators can receive funds from their fans via monthly subscription fees, tips, paid private messages, and the pay-per-view feature~\cite{bonifacio2020digital, bernstein2019onlyfans, hall2018onlyfans}.